 Everyone seems to end up here at golden hour.
 One local even said, “the island starts to tilt sideways around sunset time because everyone heads to the church of Panagia Thalassitra.”
 With an incredible ocean overlook, this is the perfect spot to bring a blanket and a bottle of wine to watch nature’s greatest show!

-This was hands down the best thing we did in Milos.
-We rented a boat from Poseidon Boat Rentals (180 Euro for 9 am – 2 pm).
+If you’d rather take the boat on your own, try Poseidon Boat Rentals (180 Euro for 9 am – 2 pm).
 They let you take the boat out on your own (if you have some boating experience), or you can pay a bit extra to have someone drive you!
 Having a boat allows you to get to many beaches that aren’t accessible via car.
 We would anchor the boat 50 meters or so from shore and swim in, which made things even more fun.
 We started at the cliffs of Kleftiko (where many yachts and sailboats start to turn up by 10:30 am), and then hit Firiplaka and Tsigrado!
-It was incredible just to be out on the water with the wind in our hair.
-We brought along two bottles of rosé and a few sandwiches that we picked up in town!

 Boat to Sykia Cave